Conference Agenda

 Rich Jacobs with DRIVE SMART Virginia will discuss traffic safety trends and strategies for fostering a safe driving culture in the workplace.

-Bio: Brad Hughes, a distracted driving crash survivor, will share his story.
 Rich Jacobs joined DRIVE SMART Virginia in May 2015.
 As their public relations manager, Rich is DRIVE SMART Virginia’s primary contact for the public and the media.
 As outreach manager, he travels to events around the state in support of DSV programs.
 Before joining DRIVE SMART Virginia, Rich was News Director for a group of five radio stations in Richmond.
 He has received awards from NASA, Richmond Fire & EMS, the Navy League, and has won three awards from the Virginia Association of Broadcasters.
 Rich served in the United States Coast Guard.

-• Session 2 by Cintas Corporation
+• Session 2 by Rachel Jones with Cintas Corporation

 • Enjoy networking with conference attendees, speakers, and vendors.